 Learn About Equine Internship Opportunities

-The American Quarter Horse Association (in Texas) offers 3-month paid marketing and communications internships.
+The American Quarter Horse Association in Texas offers 3-month paid marketing and communications internships.
 AQHA interns write press releases, coordinate events, work on advertisements, and market products.

-The Paint Horse Journal (in Texas) offers an internship to college juniors or seniors interested in publications and editorial career options.
+The Paint Horse Journal in Texas offers an internship to college juniors or seniors interested in publications and editorial career options.
 Interns are responsible for writing and editing articles, taking photographs, and covering major breed events.
 Compensation is $1,200 per month.
 They also offer various marketing and graphic design internships from time to time.

-Equine Veterinary Care & Rehabilitation
+Equine Veterinary Care and Rehabilitation

 Many equine veterinary clinics offer internships for newly graduated veterinarians, and some also offer intern opportunities for veterinary technicians or assistants.
 You can search for opportunities at the American Association of Equine Practitioners website.

 The Godolphin Flying Start program offers students the opportunity to work with Thoroughbreds in a comprehensive internship that covers breeding, racing, training, riding, marketing, bloodstock, veterinary care, and more.
-The two-year program takes twelve students to major farms in Ireland, England, Australia, Dubai, and Kentucky.
+The two-year program takes 12 students to major farms in Ireland, England, Australia, Dubai, and Kentucky.
 Students receive a stipend, housing, transportation, and health insurance.

 The Kentucky Equine Management Internship gives students the opportunity to work on a major Kentucky Thoroughbred horse farm while learning all aspects of the business.
-Students work six-day weeks beside the top stallion managers, broodmare managers, farm managers, and grooms in the industry.
-The spring session (January-June) covers the breeding season, and the fall session (July-December) covers yearlings and performance.
-Interns pay a fee for the course but earn an hourly wage, and housing may be available at no cost on the farm.
+Students work six-day weeks alongside the top stallion managers, broodmare managers, farm managers, and grooms in the industry.
+The spring session (January-June) covers the breeding season, and the fall session (June-December) covers yearlings and performance.
+Interns pay a $2,500 fee for the course but earn an hourly wage, and housing may be available at no cost on the farm.

 The Equine Reproduction Laboratory at Colorado State University offers a one-year equine breeding farm internship to recent graduates in equine science, animal science, or a related area.
 The CSU internship covers stallion handling, artificial insemination, embryo transfer, foaling, and more.
 Salary and on-site farm housing are provided.

-Al-Marah Arabians (in Arizona) offers an apprenticeship program that lasts for a two-year period.
+Al-Marah Arabians in Arizona offers an apprenticeship program that lasts for a two-year period.
 Students work with over 250 Arabian horses during the course of their internship, which covers all aspects of equine care, breeding, and training.
 Students earn minimum wage and live on the farm while completing the program.

-The Miner Institute Summer Experience in Equine Management (in New York) is a comprehensive 13-week equine internship that covers training, riding, breeding, and research using the farm’s Morgan horses.
+The Miner Institute Summer Experience in Equine Management in New York is a comprehensive 13-week equine internship that covers training, riding, breeding, and research using the farm’s Morgan horses.
 Students receive a $2,700 stipend plus free housing and meals.
 College credit is available.

-The Farm at Prophetstown (in Indiana) offers a Draft Horse Management Internship.
+The Farm at Prophetstown in Indiana offers a Draft Horse Management Internship.
 The internship sessions cover reproduction (February to June), farming (April to September), or shows and sales (July to October).
 Interns pay a fee for the course but are compensated with an hourly wage, free housing, and farm products such as meat, eggs, produce, and milk.